Updated on: 11/19/2019

 Legal Factors and Considerations After Police High-Speed Chase Car Accident

-Any time a serious motor vehicle collision results in a fatality the investigation of the scene, interviewing of witnesses, and collection of physical evidence must be thoroughly and carefully completed.
+Any time a serious motor vehicle accident results in a fatality the investigation of the scene, interviewing of witnesses, and collection of physical evidence must be thoroughly and carefully completed.
 There are also a number of legal issues to consider for anyone who is involved in or affected by the collision.

 When passengers of a vehicle are injured in a collision, the at-fault driver may potentially hold an insurance policy that would cover the passengers’ injuries.
 It is not uncommon for medical bills after a motor vehicle accident to reach tens of thousands of dollars, and the purpose of bodily injury insurance coverage is to cover medical costs and other damages in the event of a collision.

 The results of the WSP investigation into this particular collision may help provide a clearer picture of any possible causes of the collision, as well as whether or not there is any legal liability.
 These would be critical details should anyone who became injured wish to pursue a personal injury claim to recover the costs of medical bills, lost wages, and other losses.